AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Co-op_Async_JS_Timeouts_Intervals/README.md

     alert('Hello, Mr. Universe!');
 }, 2000);
 ```
 The functions you specify don't have to be anonymous.
-You can give your function a name, and even define it seomwhere else and pass a function reference to the `setTimeout()`.
+You can give your function a name, and even define it somewhere else and pass a function reference to the `setTimeout()`.
 The following two versions of the code snippet are equivalent to the first one:
 ```
 // With a named function
 let myGreeting = setTimeout(function sayHi() {